 This project uses an AVR ATtiny2313 to cycle an RGB LED randomly through the color spectrum and the light from the LED is diffused through a ping pong ball.
+It is one of my favorite projects because it’s simple and turned out even better than I planned.
+I ended up making two more glow balls that I gave to my nieces for Christmas.
 The code and schematics for this project are on GitHub at https://github.com/dragongears/AVR-ATtiny2313-RGB-LED-Glow-Ball-Project.

 The main goal of this project is to have the LED cycle randomly through the color spectrum.
 The LED should remain bright and should never dim or fade to black.
 There are two pushbuttons on the circuit board, one for changing the mode between color cycling and a steady color and another for changing the speed with which the colors cycle or for changing the color of the LED, depending on the mode.
 When changing the speed that the the LED changes color, the LED will blink to indicate the speed (1 blink = slow, 2 blinks = medium, 3 blinks = fast).